th2-net/th2-act-template-j/README.md

 ### 3.4.1

-+ Make logs more detailed
++ Make gRPC response objects contain logs about the errors happened in gRPC methods

 ### 3.3.1